sgoulas/pdpProject/README.md

 -   SEO, OpenGraph protocol implementation and structure data mark up
 -   Mark up validated by W3C mark up validator
 -   ADR folder detailing architectural decisions
--   Detailed development diary with daily entries for each development day, the problems I encountered, the driving factors behind my decisions and my thoughts on tackling problems and decisions.
+-   Detailed development diary with daily entries for each development day, the problems I encountered, the driving factors behind my decisions and my thoughts on the problems I faced and the solutions I came up with.